How to Create and Adjust Captions Using Subtitle Edit (Free)

 Drag your video (or audio, I’m using video) into the software and it’ll appear in the video (or audio) player

 You can see above that I’ve typed in three lines of captioning already.
-To do that, you play your video until the point where you want to start adding captions, then pause it and type into the Text box.
+To do that, you play your video until the point where you want to start adding captions, then pause it and into the Text box.
 You’ll see that what you type will appear where you’ve paused the video, but you can adjust the exact start and duration with the boxes to the left of Text.

 Overlap and Errors